coleifer/huey/docs/api.rst

         .. py:function:: {decorated_func}.is_revoked([dt=None])

             Check whether the given periodic task is revoked.
-If ``dt`` is specified, it will check if the task is revoked for the given datetime.
+If ``dt`` is specified, it will check if the task is revoked with respect to the given datetime.

             :param datetime dt: If provided, checks whether task is revoked at the given datetime

         .. py:function:: {decorated_func}.restore()

-            Clears any revoked status and run the task normally
+            Clears any revoked status and allows the task to run normally.

         If you want access to the underlying task class, it is stored as an attribute on the decorated function: